-In prioritizing the implementing of action steps identified in this plan, those hazards deemed to pose the greatest threat will be given the primary consideration.
 In prioritizing the implementation feasibility of the action steps and projects, local governments will take into consideration the additional factors of cost and time.

 Those activities requiring little cost and staff time to implement will be given highest implementation priority.
 Those steps requiring additional funding for equipment or staff time beyond the normal budgets of the communities will be incorporated into the budget process when possible based on the cost-benefit analysis described below.